 The seminars for professionals and managerial staff from developing and newly industrialised countries contribute significantly to the development of intercultural skills, professional networking, and active participation in development cooperation.

 The DAAD supports highly qualified professionals and managerial staff from developing and newly industrialised countries with scholarships for postgraduate studies at carefully selected German higher education institutions.
-These future professionals and managerial staff study in development-related postgraduate courses (EPOS) or the in country-in region programme (SPDL) of the DAAD.
+These future professionals and managerial staff study in (EPOS) or the (SPDL) of the DAAD.